Emurgo/yoroi-frontend/docs/specs/code/STORAGE.md

 Note: in the IsBundled case, all private keys required have to be either unencrypted OR encrypted with the same password

 Note: in the IsBundled case, every new adhoc derivation you add, you have to completely refresh the transaction history UI because any address previously deemed not to be yours may suddenly be considered yours.

-# TODO

-TODO: Should name be unique?

-TODO: Do we need to save the start time of each blockchain or is that okay simply on the server side?
-  I think we need this if we want to be able to give the user a warning if they haven’t sync’d their wallet for a while

-TODO: Assume “Amount” is 20-letter string (45 billion ADA in Lovelaces is 17-letters but I use 20 in case another currency has a larger number).

-TODO: Timestamp without timezone.
-Maybe instead use a 64bit timestamp instead?

-TODO: Where I didn’t know what the length should be, I should put 1024.
-Should maybe double check with the Rust team?

-TODO: In adhoc chain or adhoc addresses, how do you pick the change address?

-TODO: Should we allow the user to have 2 copies of the same wallet running in Yoroi?
-Currently the storage layer supports this.

-TODO: We store no checksum for the password

-TODO: What should we do about “transaction assurance”?
-90% of users don’t know what this means (and often ask us about what “high” means next to their transaction) 9.9% of users know this refers to rollback chance in the blockchain 0.1% of users know you can’t reliably calculate the chance of the rollback in the blockchain because It’s a function of many things like network topology and % of stake owned by the adversary all of which are unknown to your node.
-If we do include it, what is the default value?
-A formula for getting the transaction assurance as a function of adversarial hash is given in “COMPARISON OF BLOCK EXPECTATION TIME FOR VARIOUS CONSENSUS ALGORITHMS” but this is for Ouroboros Classic and not Genesis.
-There may be an update in the future extending this formula for Ouroboros Genesis.

-TODO: LastReceive is actually a user-specific setting and not part of the cryptography so maybe it should be isolated (also doesn’t apply to internal chains so it’s kind of strange to have it in the Bip44Chain table)

-TODO: I didn’t add Witnesses in the Transactions table.
-Do we need them?

-TODO: Should we store raw transaction body?
-(Useful for hardware wallets)

-TODO: I don’t store fees in the Transactions table.
-You can infer the fee by (input - output) but this is usually higher than the minimum fee required to send the transaction.
-Do we want to store the minimum fee also?

-TODO: do we really want the amount explicitly in the TransactionInput?

-TODO: How do we store the reason a transaction fails (ex: INVALID_UTXO, TTL_EXPIRE, UNKNOWN)?
-The node doesn’t tell us this information.
-Just that it failed.
-TODO: Should we split up Failed and time-to-live (TTL) expiration?